-3.Context and competences
+3. Aims of the course and competences

-3.1.Goals
+3.1.Aims of the course

-The expected results of the course respond to the following general aims it.
+The expected results of the course respond to the following general aims

 The subject Statistics II aims to provide the student with the basic tools for the understanding and handling of random phenomena related to the economy.
 Therefore, it has a practical profile so the student can analyze, solve and interpret economic realities with the aim of making decisions with scientific rigor.